jouellnyc/BB-ESP32-KIOSK/README.md

   LilyGo Watch, LilyGo 2.4 ESP32 or ThingVerse Model using an ESP32 DevKit.
 - If it's gametime the kiosk will refresh every 120 seconds.
-- If no game it will wait a few hours and retry.
+- If no game 'today',  it will wait a few hours and retry.

 #### Requirements